porsager/postgres/README.md

 ## Cursor ```sql` `.cursor([rows = 1], fn) -> Promise```

 Use cursors if you need to throttle the amount of rows being returned from a query.
-New results won't be requested until the promise / async callack function has resolved.
+New results won't be requested until the promise / async callback function has resolved.

 ```js